auth0/docs/articles/flows/guides/device-auth/includes/request-tokens.md

 ## Request Tokens

-While you are waiting for the user to authorize the device, begin polling the token URL to request an Access Token.
+While you are waiting for the user to activate the device, begin polling the token URL to request an Access Token.
 Using the extracted polling interval (`interval`) from the previous step, you will need to `POST` to the [token URL](/api/authentication#device-auth) sending along the `device_code`.

 ### Example POST to token URL